Qt-QML/lomiri-ui-toolkit-widgets-collection/README.md

     interactively.
 That means 'make check' or via gallery.sh.
     Optional: prefix with './tests/xvfb.sh' to run inside XVfb.
     Note for adding new files: The root must be a visual Item-based type with a width and height.
-TestCase or UbuntuTestCase must be a child.
+TestCase or LomiriTestCase must be a child.

  Verify the whole Toolkit API:
  `./tests/qmlapicheck.sh` inspects components.api and produces components.api.new